WELCOME TO NORWAY - EMC 2021 40th Anniversary of Holy Riders, Norway

 This week we received the inevitable news that EMC 2020 in Sweden had been cancelled owing to the Corona pandemic.
 Whilst this was disappointing and has meant many have had to cancel their travel plans, some of you have found that your ferry bookings could not be refunded but could be re-booked for a future date.
 Unusually, the dates for EMC in Norway will be 24th – 27th June 2021, timed to coincide with Holy Riders’ 40th Anniversary Rally (the ‘Pilgrim Rally’).

-For those of you thinking about coming to EMC 2021 in Norway but not sure how to get to Norway from mainland Europe, where in Norway you need to get to, or how much time you will need to allow for your journey, here is a little info which we hope you will find helpful in deciding when you should rebook your ferries from the UK to Europe.
-We usually travel from UK to Holland (DFDS / Stena), although it is possible to drive the entire way from the UK via the Channel Tunnel, through France, Belgium, Holland, Germany, Denmark & Sweden.
+For those of you thinking about going to EMC 2021 in Norway but not sure how to get to Norway from mainland Europe, where in Norway you need to get to, or how much time you will need to allow for your journey, here is a little info which we hope you will find helpful in deciding when you should re-book your ferries from the UK to Europe.
+You may wish to travel from UK to Holland (DFDS/Stena), although it is possible to drive the entire way from the UK via the Channel Tunnel, through France, Belgium, Holland, Germany, Denmark & Sweden.
 There are, however, a number of ferry options along the way.
-For those who have not yet thought about making the trip we hope that you might be encouraged to consider it.
+For those who have not yet thought about making the trip, we hope that you might be encouraged to consider it.

 Ferries to Norway from Denmark

 There are 3 places to catch a ferry from Denmark to Norway which will bring you in to 1 of 4 different ferry terminals in Norway which are within fairly easy driving distance from the EMC 2021 venue (Fyresdal Kurs og Leirsted in Telemark).